On the complexity of unique quantum witnesses and quantum approximate counting: On the number of efficiently verifiable states

 \subsection{Background}

-We discuss the question $\UQMA$ vs $ \QMA$ and provide some background on it.
-In a celebrated paper~\cite{Valiant_VV1986_NPEasyDetecting}, Valiant and Vazirani answered the analogous question in the classical setting by giving a randomized reduction from $\NP$ to $\UNP$.
-This was a surprising result to researchers in the 1980s~\cite{arora2009computational}.
+We first give a more detailed exposition on the significance of $\UQMA$ before stating our results.
+In a celebrated paper~\cite{Valiant_VV1986_NPEasyDetecting}, Valiant and Vazirani answered the analogous question in the classical setting by giving a randomized reduction from $\NP$ to $\UNP$ ($\NP \subseteq \RP^{\UNP}$).
+This was a surprising result to researchers in the 1980's~\cite{arora2009computational}.
 Naturally, this result has led to the $\UQMA$ vs $\QMA$ question.
 However, previous works~\cite{Aharonov_ABBS2022_PursuitUniquenessExtending, Jain_JKK+2011_PowerUniqueQuantum} did not succeed in giving a quantum analogue of the Valiant-Vazirani theorem for interesting reasons that seem to be inherently quantum.

 Aharonov et al.~\cite{Aharonov_ABBS2022_PursuitUniquenessExtending} were the first to attempt to quantize Valiant-Vazirani protocol.
 They pointed out that ``the main difficulty in the $\QMA$ case is that we do not know in which basis to operate.''
 In particular, the key step (see~\cite[Theorem 17.18]{arora2009computational}) is introducing an extra test that singles out an accepting witness of the $\NP$ circuit.
 This extra test is a pairwise independent hash function that, with high probability over the hash function family's randomness, uniquely maps some accepting bit string to the all-zeroes string.
 The work of~\cite{Aharonov_ABBS2022_PursuitUniquenessExtending} attempted to mimic this random hash function by a random binary POVM measurement (``random'' here means some 2-design, to allow for efficient implementation).
 However, they pointed out that the method fails even when the goal is to single out a single accepting witness out of just two valid witnesses!
 The reason is due to the concentration of measure in a high-dimensional Hilbert space: the overlaps of two orthogonal vectors with a random projector are both exponentially small in the number of qubits.
-Fundamentally, this issue arises because we do not know what basis the accepting witnesses are in.
+Fundamentally, this issue arises because unlike in the classical setting, there is a freedom of basis for any high-dimensional subspace, and we do not know in which basis the accepting witnesses is specified.